 What is Chai Concentrate?

 Chai concentrate is black tea brewed in small batches with spices.
+You can use loose leaf black tea or tea bags.
 It's a quick way to make an inexpensive chai latte without leaving your home.
 Just add your choice of milk!

-It's not quite the same as a masala chai in terms of texture, but the flavors are certainly there.
+It's not quite the same as an authentic masala chai in terms of texture and balance.
+But the flavors are certainly there.

-Concentrate is not commonly found in the Indian subcontinent, but became popularized in the U.S. in the recent years.
+Concentrate is not commonly found in the Indian subcontinent, but became popularized in the U.S. in the recent years to make chai lattes.
 It can be found at most grocery stores near the bottled coffees and in the form of syrups to add to drinks.

 Pre-Bottled Chai Concentrates

-Starbucks uses a Chai Tea Concentrate for their famous Chai Tea Latte, which I find to be unpalatable.
+Starbucks uses a Chai Tea Concentrate for their famous Chai Tea Latte, which I find to be unpalatable due to the heavy cinnamon.
 The ingredients their website lists are water, black tea, cardamom, black pepper, ginger, cinnamon, cloves, natural flavors, and star anise for the base.
 They also add sugar, honey, ginger juice, more natural flavors (what is that???), vanilla, and citric acid (a preservative).

 Two concentrates that I do enjoy are South Asian-owned companies, the Chai Box and One Stripe Chai Co.